More measures are being implemented to protect United Kingdoms (UK), public transport drivers following the death of drivers from COVID-19.

 He added that the Government wants to ensure the equipment is “in the right place at the right time”.

-She went on to say “there’s lots of things that can be done” and insisted the Department for Transport is working with bus operators to ensure they “understand exactly what they should be doing”.
+She went on to say “there are lots of things that can be done” and insisted the Department for Transport is working with bus operators to ensure they “understand exactly what they should be doing”.

 This includes having adequate supplies of hand sanitiser, keeping contact between drivers and passengers to a minimum and encouraging the use of contactless payments.